PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 17:50:57
+Last updated: 2024-04-07 17:51:35
-Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark
+Random Quote: All I can do is wait... for the cancer to come back. - Skyler White